Showing posts with label Michael Lewis. Show all posts

 Or do we?

 When the Soviet bloc collapsed in 1989 there was a tendency to believe that the capitalist, liberal democracy had triumphed and would now prevail everywhere; that this was, in Francis Fukuyama’s famous phrase, the end of history.
-At least one philosopher realised early on that this was pernicious nonsense and that, far from being freed from history, we should soon have a surfeit of it.
-This was John Gray, then Professor of European Thought at LSE.
-In 2007 he published his book Black Mass: Apocalyptic Religion and the Death of Utopia.
+A few of us, at least, must have realised early on that this was pernicious nonsense and that, far from being freed from history, we should soon have a surfeit of it.
+Moreover history is not fated to progress.
+It can go backwards.

 Which brings us to the first of three important books.
 It's by Joseph Tainter.